 Year 13's may choose Study as an option so as to allow more time for independent study and focus with the aim of raising the quality of grades while also reducing stress and anxiety.
-Students who choose Study as an option must get their course selection checked and signed off by the Careers Advisor, Mrs O'Carroll.
+Students who choose Study as an option must get their course selection checked and signed off by the Careers Advisor, Mrs Dykgraaf or their Dean.